Treatment for Aching Varicose Veins: Patient Outcomes

 Treatment: Veins were treated with ultrasound-guided foam sclerotherapy, over 2 sessions.

-The result: Patient is very happy and is no longer experiencing pain, the below result is 3 months after the initial treatment.
+The result: Patient is very happy and is no longer experiencing pain.
+Also, the below result is 3 months after the initial treatment.

 Venous Ulcer: An Extreme Case of Varicose Vein Disease

-3. The patient presented with a venous ulcer on his left lower limb, present for 13 years on a background of Hepatitis C and a history of IVDU.
+3. The patient presented with a venous ulcer on his left lower limb, which has been present for 13 years on a background of Hepatitis C and a history of IVDU.
 Patient had refused surgery for the ulcer and was non-compliant with stockings over the years.
-Clinically assessment revealed an unhealed ulcer with signs of Chronic Venous Insufficiency.
-Assessment revealed clear left great saphenous incompetence with a tributary directly feeding the ulcer.
+Clinically assessment revealed an unhealed ulcer with signs of Chronic Venous Insufficiency, as well as a clear left great saphenous incompetence with a tributary directly feeding the ulcer.

-Treatment: Endovenous Laser Ablation was performed in conjunction with foam sclerotherapy, in 2 sessions over 2 months.
+Treatment: We performed Endovenous Laser Ablation in conjunction with foam sclerotherapy, in 2 sessions over 2 months.

 The result: Mild phlebitis after laser procedure which settled with Nurofen gel, otherwise no complications.